How David Perell Writes an Essay

-Harnessing the power of surprise to build writing that spreads
+Harnessing the power of surprise to create writing that spreads

 How do you find something interesting to write about?
-Or, put another way, how do you make your writing interesting?
+Put another way, how do you make your writing interesting?
 David Perell knows.

-If the internet is a Great Online Game, David Perell is one of its grand warlocks.
-He’s fashioned a career as “The Writing Guy”, writing essays, building a popular podcast, and creating the premier course on writing on the internet, Write of Passage.
+If the internet is a great online game, Perell is one of its grand warlocks.
+He’s fashioned a career as “The Writing Guy,” writing essays, building a popular podcast, and creating the premier course on writing on the internet, Write of Passage.

-He’s a small investor in Every, so of course, it should be said I have some reason to be impressed by him in this interview.
-But I’m trying not to write hagiography.
-There are, of course, other ways to write an essay.
-If you read this newsletter closely you’ll hear echoes of David’s system in the approaches of other writers like James Clear and Robin Sloan.
-But his recipe is totally his own, and native to the internet.
+Perell is a small investor in Every, so it should be said I have reason to be impressed by him.
+But it’s not just me—Perell is deeply influential.
+If you read this article closely, you’ll hear echoes of David’s system in the approaches of other writers like James Clear and Robin Sloan.
 There is much about it that I—we—can learn from.

-In this interview we trace the birth of his mammoth essays from start to finish.
-We discuss how he gathers bits of surprise in his notetaking system, Evernote.
-They’re ideas from books he reads; they are sentences that will resonate; they are ways of framing that make you nod your head.
+In this interview, we trace the birth of his mammoth essays from start to finish.
+We discuss how he gathers bits of surprise—from books, podcasts, strangers—in his notetaking system, Evernote.

-We hear how he tries them out in conversation—with friends, with students in his course, with random people he meets at parties.
-How he tweets them.
-Irreverently, intuitively, instinctually off-schedule, whatever comes to mind.
-And we see how the ones that stick and stand out, become his building blocks.
+We hear how he tries his ideas out in conversation—with friends, with students in his course, with random people he meets at parties.
+How he tweets them—irreverently, intuitively, instinctually off-schedule, whatever comes to mind.
+And we see how the ones that stick and stand out become his building blocks.
 When he sits down to write an essay, he has the raw ingredient of surprise at his fingertips, and his task is to harness it to express a larger idea.

-He says that when he writes he’s, “looking for the simplicity on the far side of complexity.”
+When Perell writes, he’s “looking for the simplicity on the far side of complexity.”
 In this interview, we trace how he finds it.
-Let’s dive in!
+Let’s dive in.